TirendazAcademy/Hugging-Face-Tutorials/README.md

 </div>

-In this repo, I'll talk about natural language processing with transformers using Hugging Face framework 🤗.
+In this repo, I'll talk about natural language processing with transformers using the Hugging Face framework 🤗.
 You can find tutorials and notebooks in this repo.
-Don't forget to star and like this repo.
+Don't forget to follow us and star this repo.

 ## 📌 What is Transformers?